SmartLayer/SmartLayer/README.md

 - Adding <super> key level for every digit which produces a subscript digit.

-- Adding <shift> + <super> level for every digit which produces a superscript digit.
+- Adding <shift> + <super> level for superscript numbers and superscript arithmetic operators.

 - Adding <shift> + <super> level for every letter in English alphabet which produces a superscript letter if there exists one.

 - Adding division slash and fraction slash.

 - Adding the first 4 of the traditional order oef note symbols in
   English: